 STUDY AREA

-Varanasi district of Uttar Pradesh, India, is covered with loamy soil that varies from light loam to high clay soil.
-The district covers an area of 1,535 square kilometers.
-Varanasi lies between the coordinates 82°56’E and 25°14’N to 25°23.5’N. Clay soils are known as Matiyar or Domat.
+Varanasi district of Uttar Pradesh, India, is predominantly covered with loamy soil that varies from light loam to high clay soil.
+The total geographical area of the district is approximately 1,535 square kilometers.
+Geographically, Varanasi lies between the coordinates 82°56’E and 25°14’N to 25°23.5’N. Clay soils are known as Matiyar or Domat.
 Due to the alluvial soil, Varanasi district is ideal for growing a variety of crops on a large scale.
-According to the Statistical Patrika, Varanasi (2004), 41.17% area are covered with Paddy crops, 56.01% with Wheat, 0.07% with Barley, 0.16% with Gram, 2.33% with Peas, 0.04% with Sugarcane, 0.21% with Mustard, 0.01% with Linseeds crops.
-These crops were irrigated over the total irrigated area (119,394 hectares out of the 152,674 hectares in Varanasi district).
-Soil moisture studies are important for understanding the structure and texture of the soil at different locations, which helps in determining the proper land use of the area.
+According to the Statistical Patrika, Varanasi (2004), 41.17% area is covered with Paddy , 56.01% with Wheat, 0.07% with Barley, 0.16% with Gram, 2.33% with Peas, 0.04% with Sugarcane, 0.21% with Mustard and 0.01% with Linseed .
+These crops were irrigated over the total irrigated area (1,19,394 hectares out of the 1,52,674 hectares in Varanasi district).
+Soil moisture studies are important for understanding the spatial variability in soil structure and texture , which helps in determining the proper land use.
 They are also valuable for food security management and hydrology-based planning.